 My smoothies, our tacos, and now breakfast all seem to have a slight pina colada feel to them… You know, that lying-on-a-beach-with-the-warm-sun-beaming-on-your-body type of feeling.
 Sounds nice, right?

-Toasted coconut and banana sourdough pancakes have rapidly become a favorite of both the kids and myself.
+These sourdough toasted coconut and banana pancakes have rapidly become a favorite for me and the kids.
 I thought they wouldn’t like the slight tang of the sourdough at breakfast, but boy was I wrong!

 The first time I made them, the kids didn’t even blink at the taste.
-Not only did they eat them, but they devoured them.
-They were so light and fluffy and there wasn’t a single pancake left!
+They didn’t just eat them, they devoured them.
+The pancakes were so light and fluffy and there wasn’t a single one left!

 Ever since, I’ve been doubling this recipe and restricting pancakes to breakfast only, just so that they last beyond that first day… because a double batch of pancakes on one day really means less work on other days!